Batu Caves Temple – Malaysia Most Sacred Hindu Temple

 The Cave Villa is at the limestone hill’s foot and can be reached via a bridge over a carp pool.

-Inside the caves are brightly painted statues and paintings of Indian poets and characters from Hindu mythology.
-The caves are illuminated with colored lights.
+Inside the caves, brightly painted statues and paintings of Indian poets and characters from Hindu mythology are illuminated with colored lights.

 There are glass display tanks full of snakes and other reptiles in one of the caves.